 Wine and Dine

 As a well-known resort in Menorca's southwest segment with heaps of fine dining options, it is not surprising that Cala'n Porter holidays appeal to food and wine connoisseurs from all corners.
-The Spanish are proud of their heritage, which is reflected in their cooking styles and assortment of wines.
+The Spanish are proud of their heritage, which is reflected in their cooking styles and an assortment of wines.
 Some wines are produced using grapes grown in nearby vineyards and regions, whereas others are imported.

 Make a toast to being in good health whilst looking out onto the ocean from a cliff-front restaurant.
 You can sip, swirl, and taste a variety of white and red wines, with wines produced in nearby Binifadet, Binitord, and Sa Forana being the most palatable options.

-Food-wise, you won't have trouble finding a restaurant that serves Paella as a specialty.
+Food-wise, you won't have trouble finding a restaurant that serves Paella as a speciality.
 Cala'n Porter eateries are sprinkled around the small resort.
 For casual dining, eat at Sa Paissa or La Vela.
 Restaurante Lorengo is perfect for groups, whereas Cá'n Bernat has more of an intimate setting.

 It might be considered quite low-key, but there are plenty of things to keep all ages satisfied in Menorca.
 Join the kids as they get their faces painted and learn about Spain's pirate past on a half-day Pirates of Menorca excursion.
 A family-focused cruise, the swashbuckling voyage will take you around the island's rim and to a cove where smugglers once concealed their treasure!